The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Reductions

-We also produced low resolution cubes with a beam of $30''$ to search for any faint, extended component.
-This was done by tapering the invert to $30''$.
-The clean was then based on the same regions as the high resolution cube.
-In some cases we found the regions to be too tight for the low resolution beam.
-The regions were then broadened and both the high- and low-resolution cubes were again cleaned and restored using these wider regions.\\
+We also produced low-resolution cubes with a beam of $30''$ to search for any faint, extended component.
+This was done by tapering the Fourier transformation to $30''$.
+The clean was then based on the same regions as the high-resolution cube.
+In some cases we found the regions too small for the low-resolution beam, such that parts of the galaxy were cut off.
+The regions were then widened and both the high- and low-resolution cubes were again cleaned and restored using these new regions.

-The VLA data for \object{UGC 7321} consisted of very small band-passes, such that there was no possibility to perform a continuum subtraction in the UV.
+The VLA data for {UGC\,7321} consisted of very small band-passes, such that there was no possibility to perform a continuum subtraction in the UV-plane.
 The continuum was therefore subtracted in the image plane.
-The above strategy led to a beam of 15 arcsec for UGC 7321.
-We have applied an additional sidelobe suppression of 700 arcsec to the beam, which led to the smaller beam as reported here.\\
+The above strategy led to a beam of 15 arcsec for UGC\,7321.
+We have applied an additional side-lobe suppression of 700 arcsec to the beam, which led to the smaller beam as reported here.

+For IC\,2531, IC\,5249, ESO\,138-G014 and ESO\,146-G014, the channel-width and spacing was originally 3.298\,km/s.
+However, since these galaxies are the furthest, they also have the highest pc/arcsec scales (see Table \ref{tbl:GlobalPropertiesHICubes}), which meant that the original beams were not fully resolving the inner disc.
+We have therefore doubled the channel-width and spacing, lowering the noise and thus enabling us to decrease the size of the beam, such that all have a FWHM beam of $\sim1$\,kpc.
+This failed for IC\,2531, where the effective noise was too high for any practical purpose.
+The beam for that galaxy has now been set at 1.3\,kpc.
+A similar problem occurred for IC\,5249, where we now have set the beam to a FWHM of 1.25\,kpc.